lgray52/Robotic_Arm/README.md

 Rough Timeline:
 * Finish code & box design by winter break
 * CAD completely finished by mid-January (snow day delay 1 week - CAD completed by late Jan)
-* Around mid January, have box set up for hand assembly and have preliminary wiring done
+* Around mid January, have box set up for hand assembly and have preliminary wiring done (Gaby had COVID, so the CAD needed to be pushed back significantly)
 * Assemble hand, fit with strings, and attach to servo late January

 Gaby - main CAD; Lucy - code, secondary CAD